wichtounet/etl/README.rst

-All the operations are only executed once the expression is evaluated to construct the dyn_vector.
+All the operations are only executed once the expression is evaluated to be assigned to a data structure.

 Unary operators
 ***************